isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2869.md

 ---
-title: Eber Smart Members Solution - Basic Package with Professional Services
+title: Carbonate HR Version 1 - Power 150
 permalink: /productivity-solutions-grant/solutionrepo/solution2869
 ---

 ### Description

-Eber Smart Member Solution is a smart member system that comes with comprehensive loyalty & rewards system, CRM, marketing, gift card and analytic tool.
-Businesses can easily acquire, reward, engage and understand their customers.
-There is no card to carry, no app to install, no password to remember.
+Carbonate HR is a web and mobile application based HR management system that focuses on helping SME manage leave, schedule their employees with work timings, track attendance and pay staff quickly.
+Carbonate is an all in one solution to solve all your HR needs.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Eber_Smart_20210502_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Carbonate_HR_20210495_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria